Barcelona, Spain: Assessing the health benefits of Superblocks

 Superblocks are a leading urban design initiative aimed at reducing traffic, air and noise pollution.

-In 2016, Barcelona turned heads when the city introduced its first Superilla, or ‘Superblock’—a local urban design initiative that seeks to redefine the public space of a city by placing people and communities at the heart of its design.
-In September 2021, a report from the city’s Public Health Agency (ASPB), developed with support from the Partnership for Healthy Cities, showed that the project paid off.
+In 2016, Barcelona turned heads when the city introduced its first Superilla, or ‘Superblock.’
+The term refers to a local urban design initiative that seeks to redefine the public space of a city by placing people and communities at the heart of its design.
+To do this, spaces are reimagined primarily for pedestrians, followed by bicycles and public transport.
+The aim was to reduce pollution from vehicles, reduce noise pollution, and create more open green spaces for citizens to meet, talk, exercise and engage in activities together.